james-see/python-examples/README.md

 Tor (The Onion Router) has a particular socks port and connection setup that needs configured to connect in Python.
 This example shows you how.
 You must already have [Tor](http://torproject.org/download) installed.

-*Note:* You need to install the Socksipy module for this to work, which has an actively maintained fork in [PySocks](https://github.com/Anorov/PySocks).
+*Note:* You need to install the Socksipy package for this to work, which has an actively maintained fork in [PySocks](https://github.com/Anorov/PySocks).
 It is easy if you already have pip (and if you don't have pip you should). <code>$ pip install PySocks</code>

 Then make sure your code (like the example) has <code>import socks</code>.